iwdt/shikikit/README.md

 ## Omniauth Shikimori Strategy

-Strategy to authenticate with Shikimori via OAuth2 in OmniAuth
+Strategy to authenticate with Shikimori via OAuth2 in OmniAuth.
+To use it, you'll need to sign up for an OAuth2 Application ID and Secret on the [Shikimori OAuth Apps Page](https://shikimori.one/oauth/applications).

+Shikimori's official guide to using OAuth2: https://shikimori.one/oauth

 [![Gem Version](https://badge.fury.io/rb/omniauth-shikimori-oauth2.svg)](https://rubygems.org/gems/omniauth-shikimori-oauth2)